 Those looking for speed are often drawn to the carbon fiber shoes for that extra boost.
 I certainly was for the Chicago marathon!
 It’s important however that you not run in them too much to breakdown the shoe, so just enough to break them in!

-While the BondiX mentioned above is a great option, I find that for those really looking to hit faster times (anything Sub 4) the Saucony Endorphin Pro can be a good option.
+For those really looking to hit faster times (anything Sub 4) the Saucony Endorphin Pro can be a good option.

 I’ve always liked the moderate cushion of Saucony shoes, so this felt fantastic to me.
 It’s in line with something like a Kinvara, but so phenomenally light.
 And the higher outsole seems to provide a little extra stability.

-- Current model 2
+- Current model 3

-- Moderate Cushion with Carbon Fiber Plate
+- Max Cushion with Carbon Fiber Plate

 - Narrow fit